-There may be a week of Kwanzaa, eight nights of Hanukkah, and 12 days of Christmas, but as the festive displays popping up all over town attest, the holiday season really lasts from mid-November through New Year's Eve.
-That's almost two months jam-packed with a certain Thanksgiving parade, tree and candle lightings, train shows, department store windows, eye-popping spectacles, and Nutcrackers.
+There may be a week of Kwanzaa, eight nights of Hanukkah, and 12 days of Christmas, but as the festive displays popping up all over town attest, the holiday season really lasts from early November through New Year's Eve.
+That's almost two months jam-packed with a certain Thanksgiving parade, tree and menorah lightings, train shows, department store windows, and Nutcrackers.

 If an event piques your interest, be sure to click through to our listing for all the details, including address, time, and pricing.
 And keep in mind: In NYC, really cool seasonal happenings often get booked up quickly.
 So buy your tickets ASAP, or, in the case of FREE events, arrive as early as possible to try to beat the crowds.

-More than 25 model choo choos chug through an NYC landscape at the New York Botanical Garden Holiday Train Show.
+More than 25 model trains chug through an NYC landscape at the New York Botanical Garden Holiday Train Show.
 Photo courtesy of NYBG.

-New York Botanical Garden Holiday Train Show — the Bronx
+3. New York Botanical Garden Holiday Train Show — Bronx Park, the Bronx

-While there are other holiday train displays in and near NYC, none compare to the NYBG's annual show, which celebrates its 26th anniversary this year.
+While there are other holiday train displays in and near NYC, none compare to the NYBG's annual show, which celebrates its 27th anniversary this year.
 More than 25 model trains (yes, including Thomas the Tank Engine) go whizzing by approximately 150 NYC landmarks meticulously made out of acorns, twigs, bark, berries, and leaves.
-This year's edition shines a spotlight on Midtown Manhattan, with new additions from the nabe including the General Electric Building and St. Bartholomew’s Church as well as fresh replicas of the Empire State Building and the Chrysler Building.
+This year's edition showcases lower Manhattan, shining a spotlight on Ellis Island and the Statue of Liberty and celebrating the birthplace of the city of New York.
 Afterward, kids can hit the Evergreen Express in the Everett Children's Adventure Garden to make train puppets, sing along to train songs, and march in musical parades.
-Beginning December 30, tots can see one of their favorite TV characters up close and personal in the All Aboard with Thomas & Friends stage show.
+Beginning December 29, tots can see one of their favorite TV characters up close and personal in the All Aboard with Thomas & Friends stage show.
 Be sure to check the calendar before you go as there are special events throughout the season, including holiday movie screenings.
 Warning: Even though timed advance tickets are required, it gets super crowded.
 If at all possible, go early or late in the season on a weekday.